Environmental Disclosure

 Your electricity supplier is required by the New York State Public Service Commission (PSC) to provide you with periodic environmental disclosure information on fuel sources and air emissions for the electricity supply purchased on your behalf.

-The information provided in the charts below is the most recent data provided by the PSC and the New York State Energy Research and Development Authority (NYSERDA).
+The information provided in the charts below is the most recent data (January 1, 2023 through December 31, 2023) provided by the PSC and the New York State Energy Research and Development Authority (NYSERDA).

 • If you receive your electricity supply from NYSEG, your environmental disclosure information is published periodically below and in EnergyLines, NYSEG's bill insert.

-• If you receive your electricity supply from a supplier other than NYSEG and your supplier’s charges are included in your NYSEG bill, your supplier’s environmental disclosure is published periodically as a separate bill insert with your NYSEG bill and is posted here
+• If you receive your electricity supply from a supplier other than NYSEG and your supplier’s charges are included in your NYSEG bill, your supplier’s environmental disclosure is posted below

 • If you buy electricity from a supplier other than NYSEG, and are billed directly by your supplier, you should receive environmental disclosure information from your supplier.